How to Format Your Book for Amazon Kindle Using Microsoft Word

 Check for any spelling or grammar issues, and make sure your chapters are in the right order.
 A well-prepared manuscript saves time during formatting.

-Consider adding a title page with your book’s title and your author name, and remove any page numbers or headers/footers.
+Consider adding a title page with your book’s title and your name, and remove any page numbers or headers/footers.

 2. Set Page Size and Margins

-Remember that Kindle devices come in various sizes, so these settings provide a good balance for readability on different screens.
+Kindle devices come in various sizes, so these settings provide a good balance for readability on different screens.

 Double-check that your text is left-aligned for consistency and better eBook compatibility.